What is the Best Website Platform For Your Business?

 To remain competitive every business needs a good website, and the platform on which you build is an important thing to consider.
 For very large businesses, having a website built from scratch may be the right choice, but it often means that you have to rely on a web developer to make any future changes for you.
 Using a Content Management System (CMS) on the other hand allows you to retain some ownership over the content on your site through a user-friendly interface.
 Because of this, about half of all websites use a CMS, with the clear favourite being WordPress with 60% of the market share.
 WordPress dwarves its CMS competition like Joomla (6.3%), Drupal (4.4%), and Squarespace (1.7%), so does this mean it’s the best choice for your website?

-Below I’ll look at some important factors to consider when choosing a CMS, and how WordPress, Joomla, Drupal, and Squarespace stack up.
+Below we’ll look at some important factors to consider when choosing a CMS, and how WordPress, Joomla, Drupal, and Squarespace stack up.

 Which CMS is the most user-friendly?